 “You can’t learn it from books,” 69-year-old ranch manager Bud Griffith tells me the next morning as he shows me around the ranch’s facilities.
 “Cowboying’s a way of life.”
 But as I learned last night, that doesn’t mean that ranchers like Griffith and Hill are stuck in some storybook past.

-William Kriegel, La Cense's 62-year-old owner, is one of a growing number of advocates of what's known as "natural ranching".
+William Kriegel, La Cense’s 62-year-old owner, is one of a growing number of advocates of what’s known as “natural ranching”.
 For Kriegel, a native of France who owned an energy company before becoming involved in ranching two decades ago, that means running a ranch that integrates cattle raising with programs focused on equine studies.
-It also means operating outside the industrialized beef system—where more than 99 percent of American beef comes from—and not placing blind faith in USDA descriptions like "prime" and "choice", which identify fat content and age as the major determinants of flavor (see "Making the Grade").
+It also means operating outside the industrialized beef system—where more than 99 percent of American beef comes from—and not placing blind faith in USDA descriptions like “prime” and “choice”, which identify fat content and age as the major determinants of flavor (see “Grading Beef”).
 It also means raising hormone- and antibiotic-free cattle whose meat can be called exclusively grass-finished—that is, animals that have grazed in open pasture from birth to slaughter.

 These practices represent a dramatic departure from the way most beef is generated in the U.S. nowadays and, at the same time, a return to methods that flourished prior to World War II.
 It is impossible to calculate exactly how many producers are raising grass-finished cattle, since many do not market their meat as such.
 According to data compiled by the National Cattlemen’s Beef Association, natural and organic (which generally means hormone- and additive-free) beef accounts for less than 2 percent of U.S. retail beef sales—but its sector is growing faster than that of conventional retail-marketed beef.